 The National Geographic Geography Bee is held nationwide each year between November and January.
 Participating schools hold their own bees, resulting in a school champion and runner-up.
 The champion takes a written test, which is sent to the state to be scored.
-The top 100 scorers from the state win the chance to participate in the state bee.
-This is open to 6th-8th graders and organized by Ms. Paulsen.
+The top 100 scorers earn the chance to compete in the state bee.
+This is open to 6th-8th graders.

-Brass Ensemble focuses on the development of band skills and brass education through the rehearsal and performance of brass ensemble compositions.
-The ensemble skills include individualism, group participation, intonation, style, leadership, communication, commitment and responsibility.
-Mr. Barbee is the sponsor.
+Brass Ensemble develops band skills and brass education through the rehearsal and performance of brass ensemble compositions.
+Ensemble skills include individualism, group participation, intonation, style, leadership, communication, commitment and responsibility.

 The goal of Choral Music is to foster the enjoyment of singing in each student while developing a healthy choral technique and love for music that will last a lifetime.
-Throughout the school year, choral participants will perform in a variety of settings such as chapel services, School Sunday, Open House, end of the semester concerts, community events and more.
-In addition to performing, students will study choral repertoire as well as investigate aspects of music theory and history through group and individual class projects.
+Throughout the school year, choral participants perform in chapel services, School Sunday, Open House, end of the semester concerts, community events and more.
+In addition to performing, students study choral repertoire and investigate aspects of music theory and history through group and individual class projects.
 There are choral groups for both Elementary and Middle School students.
-Mrs. Kelly-George directs the program.

 Instrumental Music is a year-long co-curricular Middle School class that meets three times weekly.
 Students select an instrument (woodwinds, brass and percussion) and learn basic musicianship skills for their instrument, leading to full mastery of the instrument.